University Distinguished Professors Group: Guidelines for Appointment

 |RE:||Nominations for the 2016 University Distinguished Professors|

 I announce the call for nominations for the title of university distinguished professor for appointment in 2016.
 This opportunity, coordinated through the office of the provost in conjunction with the university distinguished professors group, will consider new appointments to this title for 2016.
-In addition to this distinguished title, each appointee shall receive an enhancement of $10,000 added to their base salaries with funds provided through my office.
+In addition to this distinguished title, each appointee shall receive an enhancement of $10,000 added to their base salaries with funds provided through the Provost's office.

 This article describes the general process for nominations and review of candidates associated with selection of university distinguished professors and the role of the university distinguished professor group in the selection process.
 The review of nominations will be conducted by the group, with additional review and input provided by a group of selected university distinguished professors from other Big 12 universities.
 The selection of the external Big 12 university distinguished professors, who will provide review and input of those nominated, will be made by me in my role as provost.
 I will select the university distinguished professor appointees from the slate of nominees recommended by the university distinguished professor group in conjunction with input from the external university distinguished professors and in consultation with the Dean's Council.